tsugiproject/tsugi-build/ami/README.md

 Make sure to "Select an existing security group" and pick the right security group.
 For example if you are only accepting connections from CloudFlare then pick your `cloudflare-80` security group or whatever you named it.
+Sometimes it is easier to select a more open security group at this point and swithc to the `cloudflare-80` security group later.

-After the provisioning is complete, the tusig-build configure processes will run.
+After the provisioning is complete, the tsugi-build configure processes will run.
 If you want to see them in action while provisioning is running, login and watch the log file.

     ssh ubuntu@3.15.21.67